Duxbury Reef State Marine Conservation Area: Habitat and wildlife

 With one of the largest shale reefs in North America, Duxbury Reef contains various habitats including rocky and soft bottom, shallow rocky reefs and bull kelp beds.
 These habitats are home to many fish, marine mammal and seabird populations, including white sharks.
 They also host diverse marine invertebrate and algae populations.
 The Duxbury Reef SMCA will offer increased protections to these benthic species in a heritage area, while allowing traditional access.

 Recreation and nearby attractions

-Through a haze of salty fog, visitors can see, hear, smell and even feel the thunderous ocean breakers washing over long sandy beaches and crashing into rocky cliffs.
+Through a haze of salty fog, visitors can observe the thunderous ocean breakers washing over long sandy beaches and crashing into rocky cliffs.
 Point Reyes National Seashore covers over 100 sqmi and includes 3300 acre of coastal wilderness area.
 The undeveloped coastline stretches for 80 mi.
 Extensive recreational activities include hiking, biking, camping and wildlife viewing.
 Kayaking in nearby Bolinas Lagoon or surfing at Bolinas or Stinson Beach are also popular activities.
 There are three visitor centers and extensive ranger-led programs.

 Duxbury Reef SMCA prohibits removal of any living marine resources, except the recreational fishing of finfish from shore only and the recreational hunting of abalone.
 However, California's marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.